HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/how_to/06_theme_component_in_app.md

-# How To Make Multiple DX ScriptApps Use Shared Components From Themes
+# Make multiple DX ScriptApps use shared components from themes
 # General Information
 The steps needed to make DX ScriptApps use and share custom or 3rd-party components defined in DX Themes are detailed in this guide.
 The components are going to be bundled in a DX Module and will then be linked for use in a DX Theme.